yborges1986/angular-basics/README.md

 # Bases

-This project was created for learning angular basics
+This project was created for learning angular basics.

 ## Development server